Microservices With .NET Core: Building Scalable and Resilient Applications

 To maintain visibility across our distributed system:

-We implemented OpenTelemetry for distributed tracing, which would enable us to track requests as they flow through multiple services.
+- We implemented OpenTelemetry for distributed tracing, which would enable us to track requests as they flow through multiple services.

-We used Serilog, which performed centralized logging for shipping results to Elasticsearch for easy querying and visualization with Kibana.
+- We used Serilog, which performed centralized logging for shipping results to Elasticsearch for easy querying and visualization with Kibana.

-We will set up Prometheus and Grafana for real-time monitoring and alerting about the health and performance of our services.
+- We will set up Prometheus and Grafana for real-time monitoring and alerting about the health and performance of our services.

-Conclusion: The Power of Microservices with .NET Core
+Conclusion: The Power of Microservices With .NET Core

 Based on what I've gathered throughout this journey—from our starting point with a monolithic vehicle tracking system to a .NET Core-based microservices architecture—the advantages appear as follows::

-Scalability: Scaling up different diverse parts of our system can easily be done independently.
+- Scalability: Scaling up different diverse parts of our system can easily be done independently.
 Hence, scaling up the load with less effort can be realized.

-High Resilience: It is highly resilient, and since the system is distributed, it takes away all the points of failure.
+- High resilience: It is highly resilient, and since the system is distributed, it takes away all the points of failure.

-Time to Market: Because services are independently deployable, we are way quicker to get into the market regarding deploying features and updates.
+- Time to market: Because services are independently deployable, we are way quicker to get into the market regarding deploying features and updates.

-Flexibility of Technology: Even though our key technology stack remains .NET Core, this microservices architecture allows us to apply services in other languages when it makes sense.
+- Flexibility: Even though our key technology stack remains .NET Core, this microservices architecture allows us to apply services in other languages when it makes sense.

 After all, microservices are not a panacea, and the added complexity in the communication of services, challenges with data consistency, and the need for robust practices in DevOps are some of the trade-offs that have to be weighed against others carefully.